version-aware/gradle-updater/README.md

   -f, --filter <value>     Regular expression that must match for project ID, like 'my-group/my-project'.
   -v, --gradle-version <value>
                            Gradle version to update to.
 If not specified then the latest stable version is used.
+  -d, --gradle-distribution <value>
+                           Gradle distribution to use - 'all' or 'bin'.
+If not specified then the distribution is not changed.
 ```